Marcus-Vinicios/Marcus-Vinicios/README.md

 ## Hi!
 I'm Marcus Vinicios

 #I'm a Web Developer curently I'm studing Analysis and Sistem Development.
-#I like to learn new things and learn new tecnologies, looking for a job as a Developer or Internship.
+<br>I like to learn new things and learn new tecnologies, looking for a job as a Developer or Internship.

 <p align="center">
   <a href="https://skillicons.dev">